Ajn0r/cat-mouse-game/README.md

 ### Bugs

 - One bug found was that the player could not leave the name input blank, but they could however enter more than one blankspace and it would be accepted.
-    * The solution was using .strip() to the name input and that solved the issue
+  - The solution was using .strip() to the name input and that solved the issue

 ## Depoloyment

+The game was deployed to Heroku without any errors.
+I used the Code Institute video to remind myself how to do it.

+Since I only had imports that are in the standard Python library, I didn’t need to put them in the requirements.txt, so I went straight to it.

+- Logged in to Heroku
+- Created a new app
+- Set the buildpacks to Python and NodeJS in that order
+- Add config Vars KEY: PORT, VALUE: 8000
+- Link the Heroku app to the repository on Github
+- Choose the main branch and click on 'Deploy'
+- I also enabled automatic deploys since I Deployed before the game was 100% finished for testing reasons.

 ### Layout issues

 - The first ASCII image for 'game over' looked really good on my local terminal, after deploying the game on Heroku only the lower half of the cat was visible.
-    * I resolved it by changing it to another cat.
+  - I resolved it by changing it to another cat.

 This was the first design, looked good on my local terminal, but not once deployed to Heroku.